 Parasites Direct disturbance us vegetation ('grey dunes') Prior p. argentea (Salicion arenariae) ity feature Favourable condition status.
 Including Salix throughout the dune slacks and natural succession.
 Vegetated and stabilised dunes at later successional stages.
 Favourable condition slacks and ponds and saltmeadows.
 Populations of fen orchid and petalwort.
 Dunraven Bay (SAC) - 3.2 Cliff face supporting Shore Favourable condition supporting 10 or more mature plants that are viable in the long-term.
 Water use in Bridgend could impact on the water regime on-site.
 Water quality impacts from development.
 Recreational pressure causing disturbance.
 Air quality from road transport.
 Further screening necessary.
 No direct disturbance impacts of development on site as it is outside the LDP area.
 There is the slight chance water availability on the site may be impact by water use in Bridgend County, although unlikely.
 Further screening necessary.
-Blaen Cynon - SAC (10.4 aurinia Marsh fritillary butterfly Eu Favourable conservation status.
+Blaen Cynon - SAC (10.4 Marsh fritillary butterfly Eu Favourable conservation status.
 The site should help support a metapopulation of the butterfly, requiring a total of 50ha of habitat (not necessary all on-site) bhydryas (Eurodryas, Hypodryas) a Scrub encroachment Grazing Inappropriate tree planting Eurtrophication Reduced air quality Parasites Weather conditions Management of surrounding habitats Owner/occupier objectives Direct disturbance No direct disturbance impacts of development on site as it is outside the LDP area.
 Distance from County boundary also means development within the County is unlikely to impact on habitat to support metapopulation.
 Air quality impacts from traffic on A465 are possible.
 However, the change in air quality attributable to new development in Bridgend County will be small as it not near the County's population centres.
 Therefore, impacts cannot be identified.
 Water quality impacts from new development in Bridgend County unlikely as the site is upstream from the County.
 Screened out for further investigation.
-Transition mires and quakir Calcareous fens with Cladiu Alluvial forests with Alnus g aricion davallianae Priority feature Salicion albae) Favourable conditions status.
+Transition mires and quakin Calcareous fens with Cladiu ricion davallianae Priority feature Favourable conditions status.
 Including 15ha of calcareous fen.
 12ha of transition mire.
 8ha Alluvial forest.
 Little scrub invasion.
 Water quality and water quantity changes Management/grazing levels Alien plant species Atmospheric pollution No direct disturbance impacts of development on site as it is outside the LDP area.
 Air quality impacts are possible.
 However, the change in air quality attributable to new development in Bridgend County will be limited, with most impact from being located on the urban edge of Swansea.
-Water quality impacts from new development in Bridgend County unlikely as the site is Coedydd Nedd a Mellte - upstream from the County.
+Water quality impacts from new development in Bridgend County unlikely as the site is Coedydd Nedd a Mellte - · · · · upstream from the County.
 Screened out for further investigation.
-Ilex and Blechnum in the British Is sles status.
-At least 18ha of upland ash woodland.
-175ha of sessile oak woodland Woodland management Maintainance of surrouding woodlands (outside designated area) Public access management of development outside the Air quality in on A465 are However, the quality attril development County will near the County No direct disturbance impacts of development on site as it is outside the LDP area.
-Air quality impacts from traffic on A465 are possible.
+Ilex and Blechnum in the British Is les Tilio-Acerion forests of slope Favourable conservation status.
+At least 18ha of upland ash woodland. es, screes and ravines Grazing Invasion by non-native species • No direct disturbance impacts of development on site as it is outside the LDP area.
+175ha of sessile oak woodland Species Woodland management Maintainance of surrouding woodlands (outside designated area) Public access management Air pollution Fire risk Air quality impacts from traffic on A465 are possible.
 However, the change in air quality attributable to new development in Bridgend County will be small as it not near the County's population centres.
-Therefore, impacts • Fire risk cannot be identified.
+Therefore, impacts cannot be identified.
 Recreation pressures caused by new development in Bridgend County.
 However, impact of Bridgend County's residents will not be identifiable, with people travelling to the area from a wide area.
 Recreational pressure and access policies will be needed to manage this impact.